JukeboxPipeline/jukebox-core/docs/devdoc/unittest.rst

 Unittests
 =========

-We use nose for unittesting.
-There is a executable ``runtest.py`` file inside the source root.
-Just execute it and the test will run.
+Unittesting is a way to automatically test the functionality of your code.
-Please write unittests whenever possible.
-It makes the code much easier to maintain.
+There are numerous ways for unittesting.
+This is a description of the current test setup

   "Something that is always appropriate, regardless of general style, is when you get a bug report.
 ALWAYS create a test case first & run your tests.
 Make sure it demonstrates the failure, THEN go fix the bug.
 If your fix is correct, that new test should pass!
 It's an excellent way to sanity check yourself & is a great way to get started with testing to boot."